afanblue/refineryOMS/README.md

    1. Create environment variables OMS_HOME and OMS_LOGS.
 Create an oms user to use as the account under which these process will run.

    1. Set up a mySQL DB instance and knows the user name and password.
 Create the user(s).
 Using a single user, i.e., "oms" allows  anyone w/the oms password to change your schema, which is probably not desirable, but unless this is a production system (unlikely), then security is probably not a high priority.
 For that matter, the default  password for the OMS schema is not secure.
+Change the 'omsx' as so desired

     ```
           create schema oms;